 4. Try a firepit

-Nothing adds ambiance or atmosphere to an outdoor space like a firepit.
+Nothing adds ambience or atmosphere to an outdoor space like a firepit.
 You can get small, portable ones from Bunnings or Temple & Webster for really reasonable prices, and once you get the hang of lighting fires in there, you’ll never go back.

 Radiating warmth and creating a romantic, moody atmosphere, a firepit will transform a lacklustre outdoor space into a cosy gathering spot.
-This one is best for those of us who have a nice big courtyard of their own to enjoy – don’t try this on a balcony.
+This one is best for those of us who have a nice big courtyard of our own to enjoy – don’t try this on a balcony.